swathikpoojary24/pubmed-paper-fetcher/README.md

 ## Code Organization
 The project is structured for clarity and maintainability:

-'pyproject.toml:' Poetry's configuration, defining project metadata, dependencies, and the get-papers-list command entry point.
++ `pyproject.toml:` Poetry's configuration, defining project metadata, dependencies, and the  `get-papers-list` command entry point.

-'cli.py:' The command-line interface (CLI) script; parses arguments and orchestrates the core logic.
++ `cli.py:` The command-line interface (CLI) script; parses arguments and orchestrates the core logic.

-'papers_fetcher/:' A Python package containing the core functionality.
++ `papers_fetcher/:` A Python package containing the core functionality.

-'papers_fetcher/__init__.py:' Marks papers_fetcher as a package.
+     + `papers_fetcher/__init__.py:` Marks papers_fetcher as a package.

-'papers_fetcher/fetcher.py:' Handles PubMed API interactions, XML parsing, and heuristic-based non-academic affiliation identification.
+     + `papers_fetcher/fetcher.py:` Handles PubMed API interactions, XML parsing, and heuristic-based non-academic affiliation identification.

 ## Installation and Execution